neilotoole/sq/README.md

 `sq` can perform cross-source joins, execute database-native SQL, and output to a multitude of formats including JSON, Excel, CSV, HTML, Markdown and XML, or insert directly to a SQL database.
-`sq` can also inspect sources to see metadata about the source structure (tables, columns, size) and has commands for common database operations such as copying or dropping tables.
+`sq` can also inspect sources to view metadata about the source structure (tables, columns, size) and has commands for common database operations such as copying or dropping tables.